timedomain-tech/ACE_phonemes/README.md

 ## Contributing

 Contributions and suggestions for modification are welcome.
-You can open an issue or send an email to sean.z@timedomain.ai.
+You can open an issue or send an email to sean@acestudio.ai.

 ## License